sitepark/ies-contentrepository-core/README.md

 Only the data specified for saving will be changed.
 All other data remain unchanged.
 When saving, all changes are compared with the actual state, so that all changed fields are known.

-Contents can be structured in lists and sub-objects.
-If a list is saved, it is not merged but replaced.
-This means that if a list with three elements is updated with two elements, only the two elements are kept.
+Content can be structured in lists and sub-objects.
+When a list is saved, it is not merged but replaced.
+This means that if a list with three elements is updated with two elements, only the two elements are retained.
 If not all fields of the list element are specified, only the specified fields are updated, the others remain unchanged.
 List elements can be reordered and then saved.
 In this case, the fields of the list elements that were not specified will also be reordered when saving.

 ### Handling media